JuliaClimate/ClimateTools.jl/README.md

 The climate indices are coded to use **multiple threads**.
 To gain maximum performance, use (bash shell) `export JULIA_NUM_THREADS=n`, where _n_ is the number of threads.
 To get an idea of the number of threads you can use type (in Julia) `Sys.CPU_CORES`.

-## Objectives
+## Features

-* Extraction and visualization of NetCDF datasets, with user-provided polygons and start and end date.
+* Extraction and visualization of CF-compliant netCDF datasets
-* Climate indices from The joint CCl/CLIVAR/JCOMM Expert Team (ET) on Climate Change Detection and Indices (ETCCDI)
+* Custom user-provided polygons and start and end date for localized studies
-* Custom climate indices
+* Climate indices from The joint CCl/CLIVAR/JCOMM Expert Team (ET) on Climate Change Detection and Indices (ETCCDI) as well as custom climate indices
-* Interpolation of a datasets onto another grid
+* Regridding of a datasets onto another grid
-* Post-processing of climate timeseries using Quantile-Quantile mapping method (cf. Piani et al. 2010)
+* Post-processing of climate timeseries using Quantile-Quantile mapping method (cf. Themeßl et al. 2012, Piani et al. 2010)

 ## Getting started